 Photonic is a totally free WordPress plugin provides photo-blogging extensions to the WordPress

 gallery shortcode.
-Along with support for Flickr, Smugmug, Zenfolio, Picasa / Google, Instagram and 500px, it provides a host of added functionality with jQuery goodness.
+Along with support for Flickr, Smugmug, Zenfolio, Picasa, Google Photos, Instagram and 500px, it provides a host of added functionality with jQuery goodness.

 Gallery Support Matrix (🔗)

 Photonic supports a wide array of features across multiple providers:

 |Native WP||Nothing extra needed; works out of the box||Not supported||Standard gallery photos||Standard galleries||No such feature in WP||No such feature in WP|

 |Flickr||Supported||User Photos and Group Pools||Albums / Photosets and Galleries||Collections, with lazy loading||Visitors login|

 |Picasa||Not supported||Photos||Albums||No such feature in Google Photos||Authkey and Back-end authentication|

 |Google Photos||Not supported||Photos||Albums||No such feature in Google Photos||Back-end authentication|

 |500px||Supported||User and Generic photos||Galleries||No such feature in 500px||Visitors log in|